Kitty's Amelia (1803 ship)

-Kitty's Amelia was Jeune Amélie launched in France in 1802.
-A British letter of marque captured her in 1803 and she became a Liverpool-based slave ship in the triangular trade in enslaved people.
-Between 1804 and 1807 she made four voyages transporting enslaved people, but her chief claim to fame is that she performed the last legal slaving voyage for a British vessel.
+Kitty's Amelia, launched in France as Jeune Amélie in 1802, became a Liverpool-based slave ship in the triangular trade after a British letter of marque captured her in 1803.
+Between 1804 and 1807 she made four voyages transporting enslaved people, including the last legal slaving voyage for a British vessel.
 She was reported wrecked in 1809.

 Career

 In 1803 the letter of marque and slaver Kitty captured the French ship Jeune Amèlie as she was returning from the Indian Ocean with a cargo of sugar, indigo, spices, and muslin.
 (Note: Kitty was a 20-year old ship, of 366 tons (bm), built in Liverpool.
 Her owner was Clarke & Co.
 Her master, Alexander Macdonald, had received a letter of marque on 9 August 1803.
 She was armed with twelve 9- & 12-pounder guns, and had a crew of 50 men.
 (Alternatively, she was armed with twenty-four 9-pounder guns.))

 Kitty's Amelia entered Lloyd's Register in 1804 with Nuttall, master, and Thomas Clarke, owner.